frictionlessdata/schema-collaboration/documentation/User.md

 As a data manager fill in all the information that you might know of the data set.

-At any time or when finished click on "Save to server".
+At any time or when finished select "Save to server".

-Then click on "List of datapackages" (TODO 2020-10-20: button to be added!)
+Then select "List of datapackages" (TODO 2020-10-20: button to be added!)

-The list of datapackages will contain a new datapackage:
+The list of datapackages will contain the new datapackage:

 ![list_of_packages_one_package](images/list_of_packages_empty_one_package.png)

 ## Create the first Person
 In order to give access to the researchers it is needed to create "People" (TODO 2020-10-20 rename to collaborators?)

-Click on the "People" option on the left hand side bar:
+Select "People" on the left hand side bar:

 ![list_of_people_empty](images/list_of_people_empty.png)

-Click on "Create a Person" and enter the person's name:
+Select "Create a Person" and enter the person's name:

 ![create_person](images/create_person.png)

 schema-collaboration will show the "Person detail" page: